-Students, staff and visitors are encouraged to notify the Director, Campus Safety at 816-584-6226 of any situation that poses such a threat.
+Students, staff and visitors are encouraged to notify Campus Safety at 816-584-6444 of situations that pose such a threat.

-The Director of Campus Safety, Will London, will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
+The Director of Campus Safety will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other University departments may be involved in the confirmation process.